From digital transformation to experience business in a few simple steps.

 For example, Shaeffer and Academy of Art University began their digital transformation with Adobe Sign, an Adobe Document Cloud solution.
 They reported an immediate impact.
 “We have a tremendous number of instructors that we hire on a semester to semester basis, each of which require an employee contract,” Shaeffer says.
 “Adobe Sign plus Workday is supporting unprecedented speed and oversight.”

 And Academy of Art University isn’t the only one.
-There are many other organizations that are changing the way they work with documents and workflows.
-Like the State of Hawaii.
+There are many other organisations that are changing the way they work with documents and workflows.
+Like the County of Hawaii.

-Todd Nacapuy, chief information officer for the State of Hawaii, chose digital documents and e-signatures to reduce the 42,000 pages his state previously generated on a daily basis.
+Todd Nacapuy, chief information officer for the County of Hawaii, chose digital documents and e-signatures to reduce the 42,000 pages his state previously generated on a daily basis.

 Similar to Nacapuy’s experience, “Adding electronic signatures also allows our company to create a great first impression to new hires,” Duce concludes.
 “Overall, Adobe Sign is a key part of our digital transformation and our pursuit of becoming a seamless experience business.”